 This is from a long time Ubuntu user who recently picked up a MacBook Air for all the portability it has to offer.

 I am completely new to macOS.
 I had to look around and experiment to install all the packages I was enjoying on Ubuntu.
 I decided to put together a simple setup guide to get the deep learning environment (particularly for Computer Vision) up and running on macOS the easy way.

-Get notified when new posts go live.
-Don't worry, I publish only one or two posts per month.
+Join the mailing list to get notified when new posts are published.
+(Don't worry, I publish only one or two posts per month)